 The driver factor report provides you with your driver factor and details the specifics of your own driving experience and relevant claim history.
 It also includes your status as a senior, if applicable.
 Your driver factor is just one component that's considered in your premium calculation.

-Under the new model, you'll be asked to list who drives your car.
-The resulting combined factor represents the collective risk of up to two listed drivers, as well as applied discounts, territory adjustments, and other considerations.
+You'll be asked to list who drives your car.
+The resulting combined factor represents the collective risk of up to two listed drivers, as well as applied discounts, territory adjustments and other considerations.
 This explains why a customer's individual driver factor and the policy's combined factor may not be the same.
 Every insurance policy will start with a base premium, which then increases or decreases depending on the policy's combined factor.

 Up to two individual driver factors will be used to determine the combined factor of a policy.
 In most cases, 75% of the Basic insurance premium will be based on the driver factor of the principal driver and the remaining 25% will be based on the driver factor of the listed driver with the highest risk.